-Personal, Social, Health and Economic Education, Relationships & Sex Education and Philosophy for Children
+Personal Social Health Education, Relationships & Sex Education and Philosophy for Children at DBJA

-We also celebrate PSHCE with a range of themed weeks, themed days and assemblies including Anti-Bullying Week, Mental Health Week and Aspirations Week.
+We also celebrate PSHE with a range of themed weeks, themed days and assemblies including Anti-Bullying Week, Mental Health Week and Aspirations Week.

 PSHE Roadmap*